Say Goodbye to the compact Google Pixel flagship & welcome Pixel 6 Pro/XL

 iPhone 13 series

-It’s expected, for the iPhone 13 series, Apple will stick to the exact screen sizes and overall dimensions like on the iPhone 12 series of phones.
+It's expected that for the iPhone 13 series Apple will stick to the exact screen sizes and overall dimensions like on the iPhone 12 series of phones.

 Galaxy S22 series